whiteSHADOW1234/FinalProject/README.md

 *Secret: If the ball hits the white parts of your paddle, your energy bar will be added some extra points*

-Player could hit the D(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.
+Player could hit the *D*(/left arrow) key to change the ball's direction while the energy bar of his/her side was filled.

 Try to get two points first and you will win this game, good luck.

 ## Advance Mode(PVE)
-+
++ Nice looking backgrounds (basic game scene)
++ Two different colors paddles with white parts
++ One ping pong ball starts moving in the middle of the scene
++ Two energy bars on the top of the game window
++ Two scores will be shown on the top of the game window
++ Player who gets two points first is the winner
 ### Description:
-Not available yet......
-(The Game Developers are playing online games now)
+The red side player is the computer.

+*You could change the speed of it in the game setting page*

+There is one ball which pops up and bounce between the up and down edges of game window and paddles.

+Player should moves the paddle by pressing *W/S* keys to avoid the ball touches the edge behind them.

+Every time the ball touches one's paddle, the energy bar of one's side will be added.

+*Secret: If the ball hits the white parts of your paddle, your energy bar will be added some extra points*

+Player could hit the *D* key to change the ball's direction while the energy bar of his/her side was filled.

+Try to get two points first and you will win this game, good luck.

+⚠️The computer knows how to play our game.

 ## Super Mode
 Not available yet......
 (The Game Developers are still playing online games...)